Best Shower Wash For Balls (Crop Cleanser)

 In case you aren’t reading between the lines, we’re telling you directly.
 You probably don’t know how to shower.
 Thankfully, we can correct that very quickly.
 It is easy, but you need to know a few things.

 First, get a washcloth.
 You can use a loofah, if you want.
 They’re actually really effective.
 But, a lot of you have insecurities that might prevent you from using one.
 A washcloth is fine.
 Second, wash your washcloth regularly.
 It’s going to absorb a lot of water every time you shower.
-With the Crop Cleanser, it will help prevent bacterial growth, it’s not a full-blown antiseptic.
+With the Crop Cleanser, it will help reduce but not prevent bacterial growth, as it’s not a full-blown antiseptic.
 We didn’t design it for linens, so it won’t prevent some of the fungal growth known to reside in clothes.
 Stay on top of that.

 Third, and last, use the damn washcloth.
 We’re guys too.
 We know how easy it is to be lazy in the shower.
 Lots of times you’re tired, and the warm water feels great.
 You want to soak for a minute, harness a little chi and then tackle your day.
 You have to stay disciplined.
 Use the washcloth with a few pumps of Crop Cleanser and actually scrub your body.
 That’s what leads to exfoliation, and you already know that it’s important.